Aliuken/JobVacanciesApp_Java17/README.md

 * **MySQL Workbench**: As the database administration tool.
 Although another tool can be used instead.

 > [!NOTE]
-> In **UpgradedJpaRepository**, the method "saveAndFlush(S entity)" is used both to update and create an entity, depending on whether it already existed or not in the database.
+> In [UpgradedJpaRepository](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/src/main/java/com/aliuken/jobvacanciesapp/repository/superinterface/UpgradedJpaRepository.java), the method "saveAndFlush(S entity)" is used both to update and create an entity, depending on whether it already existed or not in the database.
 >
-> In **PersistenceConfig**, "dataSource", "entityManagerFactory" and "transactionManager" are static final beans to get working the **application restart** (explained in section "7.2.
+> In [PersistenceConfig](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/src/main/java/com/aliuken/jobvacanciesapp/config/PersistenceConfig.java), "dataSource", "entityManagerFactory" and "transactionManager" are static final beans to get working the **application restart** (explained in section "7.2.
 ConfigPropertiesBean").
 >
 > The **Entity-Relationship Diagram** of the database is in the following files:
 > * **As an image** in: [documentation/Entity-Relationship-Diagram.png](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/documentation/Entity-Relationship-Diagram.png).